Core Architecture

 - Recursive Functions: Power multi-turn conversations and tool usage

-- Plugin Architecture: Allows extending the system with new tools
+- Plugin Architecture: Allow extending the system with new tools

-- State Isolation: Keeps tool executions from interfering with each other
+- State Isolation: Keep tool executions from interfering with each other

-- Dynamic Concurrency: Adjusts parallelism based on operation types
+- Dynamic Concurrency: Adjust parallelism based on operation types